Governance, risk and compliance (GRC): Definitions and resources

 When organizations haphazardly create departments and arbitrary programs instead of implementing GRC best practices, they can expect to face drawbacks like:

-When GRC activities are siloed and relegated to specialized departments and programs, it’s more likely that substandard strategies are chosen, activities are duplicated, and day-to-day business operations are slowed down considerably.
+When GRC activities are siloed and relegated to specialized departments and programs, substandard strategies are more likely to be chosen, activities are duplicated, and day-to-day business operations are slowed considerably.

 As the business grows, the severity and frequency of governance, risk and compliance issues also grow.
 It’s important to implement scalable GRC frameworks and processes that can flex to meet the organization’s needs so growth doesn’t come at the cost of regulatory compliance and ethical standards.